Mainland Travel Permit for Hong Kong and Macao Resident: Lee Bo

-In 2016, issues regarding the disappearances of Lee Bo, the owner of Causeway Bay Books, were raised by British Foreign Secretary Philip Hammond as Lee is a British citizen with a Home Return Permit who was later confirmed to be kidnapped from Hong Kong by Chinese law enforcement officials.
+In 2016, issues regarding the disappearances of Lee Bo, the owner of Causeway Bay Books, were raised by British Foreign Secretary Philip Hammond as Lee is a British citizen with a Home Return Permit who was later confirmed to have been extradited from Hong Kong by Chinese law enforcement officials.
 Hammond demanded that the Chinese government launch a thorough investigation regarding the breach of independent jurisdiction rights enjoyed by Hong Kong.
 The Chinese Foreign Minister Wang Yi responded by saying that China would refuse to do so because Lee is, "first and foremost, a Chinese citizen (national)" under the Chinese nationality law and the Basic Law of Hong Kong, therefore the British government would have no say on internal affairs of China.
 This case came under international attention because, unlike Ching Cheong, Lee was neither arrested nor had any charges against him in Mainland China, and his British citizen status, unlike Ching's BN(O), was recognized by the Chinese government.